 The promise of glory is the promise, almost incredible and only possible by the work of Christ, that some of us, that any of us who really chooses, shall actually survive the examination, shall find approval, shall please God.
 To please God…to be a real ingredient in the divine happiness…to be loved by God, not merely pitied, but delighted in as an artist delights in his work or a father in a son—it seems impossible, a weight or a burden of glory which our thoughts can hardly sustain.
 But it is so.

 This kavod, this weight of glory, is of profound importance in a Western culture that is increasingly disengaging from the transcendent.
-The American revolutionary ideal of equal dignity was not grounded, as some now insist, in the unrestrained primacy of individual license.
-The Founders grounded their Declaration reclaiming inalienable rights in the very fact that the duties owed by human beings to other human beings were revealed in the natural morality revealed and endowed upon humanity by the Creator as a part of the patrimony of being made in His image.
-It is in this fact, that such things as the “pursuit of happiness” can have any real meaning.
+The American revolutionary ideal of equal dignity under law was not grounded, as some now insist, in the unrestrained primacy of individual license.
+The Founders grounded their Declaration reclaiming inalienable rights in the very fact that the duties owed by human beings to other human beings were revealed in the natural morality revealed and endowed upon humanity by the Creator as a part of being made in His image.
+It is in this fact that such things as the “pursuit of happiness” can have any real meaning.
 The Founders were not asking for unfettered access to a gassy kind of happiness that can be found in whatever sort of inclination suits our individual or collective fancy.
-“Happiness”, which was understood in Greco-Roman and Judeo-Christian terms to mean “flourishing,” can only happen for human beings in a very limited, quite precise, ecology.
+“Happiness”, which was understood in Greco-Roman and Judeo-Christian terms to mean “flourishing,” can only happen for human beings in a very limited, quite precise, moral ecology.

 In his essay, Lewis suggested that human beings are “far too easily pleased.”
 We are “half-hearted creatures,” he suggests, “fooling about with drink and sex and ambition when infinite joy is offered us.”
 But this is a joy that can only come when we seek to be that for which we were made.
 Christ, in the garden, sweat blood as he sought a way to avoid the fate before him.
 But in the end he submitted to the divine will for it was for that will that he lived.
-And it was only in that doing that will that his life could have gravity—a gravity so dense that nine well-muscled men could hardly lift it.
+And it was only in carrying out that will that his life could have gravity—a gravity so dense that nine well-muscled men could hardly lift it.

 As with Christ, so it is with us.
 But this is an old story we remember this Good Friday.
 Like Christ, we find our life only when we lose it.